googlegenomics/gcp-variant-transforms/docs/variant_annotation.md

 * [`--vep_num_fork`](https://github.com/googlegenomics/gcp-variant-transforms/blob/c4659bba2cf577d64f15db5cd9f477d9ea2b51b0/gcp_variant_transforms/options/variant_transform_options.py#L208)
 number of forks when running VEP, see [`--fork` option of VEP](ensembl.org/info/docs/tools/vep/script/vep_options.html#opt_fork).

 For other parameters, like how many VMs to use or where the VMs should be located, the same parameters for
 [Dataflow pipeline execution](https://cloud.google.com/dataflow/pipelines/specifying-exec-params)
 are reused, e.g., `--num_workers`.
+It is recommended to provide at least 100 workers for large inputs.
+Further increasing the number of workers can reduce the running time.

 ### Caveats and troubleshooting

-Running VEP is slow especially if you have large VCF inputs.
-This is because in this first version of VEP integration with Variant Transforms, we are not sharding input files and so each input VCF is processed by one single VEP run.
-Therefore if your input VCFs are large, it is recommended to set `--num_workers` at least as big as number of input files.

 In the `annotation_output_dir`, beside output annotated VCFs, there is a `logs` directory which contains the logs from virtual machines on which VEP was run.